pengfei99/DataQualityAndValidation/docs/data_quality_management.md

 - Good example: We only have one record for the user’s name, address, and birthdate.
 - Bad example: We have multiple duplicated records for the user’s name, address, and birthdate.
 - Measurement Metric: Number of duplicated data and how many times the data has been duplicated.

+### 1.9 Relevance
+- Definition: Relevance measures if data satisfait the purpose of the data collection that can help data scientist to solve the problem.
+- Good example: Data can answer all the requirement of the data scientist
+- Bad example: Data can not answer the requirement of the data scientist
+- Measurement Metric: Number of the user complaint divise all users.
+This can be objective, but still a good indicator

+### 1.10 Interpretability
+- Definition: Interpretability reflects the ease with which users may understand and properly use and analyse the data.
+The adequacy of the definitions of concepts, target populations, variables and terminology underlying the data, and information describing the limitations of the data, if any, largely determines the degree of interpretability
+- Good example: Self-explanatory column name, categorical values, details description of each column (e.g. null value, terminology of distinct values)
+- Bad example: Incomprehensible column name, categorical value, no description on columns.
+- Measurement Metric: Number of the user complaint divise all users.
+This can be objective, but still a good indicator

 ## 2 Common data quality metric
 - The ratio of data to errors: monitors the number of known data errors compared to the entire data set.